counter-optimization/cio-artifact/README.md

 ### Evaluation script

-`eval.sh` runs the full evaluation of `cio` on libsodium as was reported in the paper.
+`eval.sh` runs the full evaluation of `cio` on libsodium.
-To run it, use the following command:
+Run it with the following command:

 ```
 ./eval.sh -c $PROJECT_CC -b $BASELINE_CC
 ```

-Be aware, this script takes a long time to run.
+Be aware, this script takes a long time to run (~3 hours with 32GB of memory).
 It is recommended to run the process in the background and send its output to a log file, e.g.:

 ```
 ./eval.sh -c $PROJECT_CC -b $BASELINE_CC &> eval.log &
 ```

 You can then follow along with `tail -f eval.log`.

+Eval script outputs are placed in a timestamped output folder `YYYY-MM-DD-HH:MM:SS-XXX-eval`, with a symlink at `latest-eval-dir`.
+`cio` build outputs can be found in timestamped folders `YYYY-MM-DD-HH:MM:SS-XXX-cio-build`.